nicksmith100/shakermaker/README.md

   ![Neoneon font shown in website header](readme_images/header.png)

   The font used in the logo is Neoneon.
-This was available directly on [Canva](https://www.canva.com/) where the logo was created, and was chosen to complement the neon sign design of the logo.
+This was available directly on [Canva](https://www.canva.com/) where the logo was created, and was chosen to complement the neon sign which forms the logo.
 More information about the font can be found on [Dafont](https://www.dafontfree.co/neoneon-font/), where it is described as reproducing the 80s style of neons signage.

 - #### Other headings and text

   ![Oswald and Exo fonts shown on main menu](readme_images/main_menu_fonts.png)

-  The font used for headings and buttons is Oswald, imported from [Google Fonts](https://fonts.google.com/specimen/Oswald), with Sans Serif as the fallback font.
+  - **Headings and buttons** use Oswald, imported from [Google Fonts](https://fonts.google.com/specimen/Oswald), with Sans Serif as the fallback font.

-  The font used throughout the rest of the site is Exo, also imported from [Google Fonts](https://fonts.google.com/specimen/Exo), with Sans Serif as the fallback font.
+  - **Rest of site** uses Exo, also imported from [Google Fonts](https://fonts.google.com/specimen/Exo), with Sans Serif as the fallback font.

-  Both are clear and modern fonts which work well with overall site aesthetic.
+  - Both are clear and modern fonts which work well with overall site aesthetic.

 **PLACEHOLDER TEXT FROM HERE**